gardenbed/emerge/README.md

 ### Examples

 Below is the context-free grammar for the JSON language in EBNF format.
-Save this as `json.grammar`:
+Save this as `json.ebnf`:

 ```
 grammar json